Gabriel-Bonin/newton-interpolation/README.md

 The code here was used in a project for the Brazilian Navy, when I was part of Quanta Jr [[2]](https://www.quanta.org.br/).
 This is a general code since the data used cannot be shared.

+## Instructions
+To run this repository code, please install all dependencies running the following command on the terminal:

+`pip install -r requirements.txt`

 ## References
 [1] https://en.wikipedia.org/wiki/Newton_polynomial